 Do not use creams or sprays within 24 hours of the imaging as they can mask the heat patterns.

 Horses must be clean, dry and mud free including hooves being clean and picked out.
 Mud will hide the heat and may cause unnecessary concern as it will show as a cold area.

 Do not exercise or groom the horse within 2 hours of the imaging.
 Both alter the blood flow in the soft tissues and as such can give false readings.

 Manes and tails should be plaited to expose the neck and quarters.
 This should be done at least an hour before imaging to allow for those areas usually covered to be as temperature neutral as possible.

 Rugs and bandages and headcollars must be removed at least an hour before imaging.
 Friction and insulation from rugs and bandages will also give false readings, usually around the shoulders and pint of hips, so the body needs time to normalise its’ temperature.
 Headcollars cover some important structures and it is best if the head can be imaged before putting the headcollar on.

 Images are best taken when out of draughts or direct sunlight such as in a large stable, barn or indoor school.
 Subjects should be in location at least 20 minutes before the imaging.
 Sufficient room will be required for the camera to be up to 3 metres away from the horse.
 It is best if the floor is level, flat and non-slip such as rubber matting or sand.

 Do not touch a horse on an area that has yet not been imaged as this will leave a thermal imprint which can distort or falsify results.

 Before a session Jo will ask for details which can be answered prior to the session by completing and emailing this form.

-Full body scan and benchmark report: £70 per horse, or £60 per horse for 3 or more horses on the same yard.
-Full body scan and comparison report: £100 per horse.
+Full body scan and benchmark report: £75 per horse.
+Full body scan and comparison report: £110 per horse.